sirshend/polygon-testnet-deployer-with-hardhat/README.md

-## Setting up hardhat and buidling the deployer.
+## Setting up Hardhat and buidling the deployer.

 You need node and npm installed.
 Download their latest versions.